eclipse-tractusx/tractusx-edc/docs/README.md

 # Tractus-X EDC

-The Tractus-X EDC repository creates runnable applications out of EDC extensions from the [EDC Connector](https://github.com/eclipse-edc/Connector) platform.
+The Tractus-X EDC repository creates runnable applications out of EDC Connector extensions from the [EDC Connector](https://github.com/eclipse-edc/Connector) platform.

 When running an EDC connector from the Tractus-X EDC repository there are three different setups to choose from.
 They